EvidentSecurity/esp-sdk-ruby/docs/ScanIntervalsApi.md

 id = 56 # Integer | Scan Interval Id

 opts = {
-  include: "include_example" # String | Included Objects
+  include: "include_example" # String | Objects that can be included in the response:  external_account,service  See Including Objects for more information.
 }

 begin